ArdWang/NEWCONCEPTENGLISH2/README.md

 A strange fish was caught near Madagascar after having pulled a small fishing boat miles out to sea.
 Making every effort not to damage the fish, the fisherman, brought it to shore.
 The fish, which was over thirteen feet long, with a head like a horse, was sent to a museum.
 It is being examined by a scientist, who said that it was an oarfish and that such creatures live at a depth of six hundred feet.

+#### Lesson 83 After the elections

+Since being defeated in the recent elections, the former Prime Minister, Mr Wentworth Lane, has retired abroad.
+As my friend Patrick has always been a fanatical opponent of Mr. Lane's Radical Progressive party, he went to his house three times.
+Each time he asked the same policeman if it was Mr. Lane's house.
+The third time he was told again by angry policeman of Mr.Lane's defeat and retirement, but Patrick said it was something he loved to hear.